The-Kernel-Brothers/Windows-Pocket-Edition/README.md

 14) Click Next and follow the steps to complete the ISO

 NOTE: Some features (Like custom apps) may not be available.

-Windows Pocket Edition - Version Alpha 0.0.3 (Build: A7) - Made by The Kernel Brothers

-Windows Pocket Edition Standalone - Version Alpha 0.0.3 (Build: A7) - Made by The Kernel Brothers